 Remembrance Day.
 Bermudian police, British and U.S. military units, Bermudians, and veterans’ organizations participate in a small parade in remembrance of all who have given their lives in battle.
 November 11.

 World Rugby Classic.
-Former international rugby players, who have recently retired from the international stage, compete with Bermudians at the Bermuda National Sports Club (tel.
-441/295-6574; www.worldrugby.bm).
+Former international rugby players, who have recently retired from the international stage, compete with Bermudians at the Bermuda National Sports Club at this beloved annual event.
+Watch from the grandstands or splurge on a ticket to the Member’s Tent, a VIP area located behind the goal post where all food and wine is included (www.worldrugby.bm; tel.
+441/295-6574).
 Mid-November.

 Bermuda Goodwill Tournament.
-Pro-amateur foursomes from international golf clubs play more than 72 holes on four of Bermuda’s eight courses.
+The longest running Pro-Am in golf, this tournament features international pro-amateur foursomes who come to play 72 holes on three of Bermuda’s top courses (Port Royal, Tucker’s Point, and the Mid Ocean Club).
 Anyone who wants to compete must pass the sponsors’ stringent requirements and may appear only by invitation.
 Spectators are welcome to watch from the sidelines for free.
-For more information, contact the Bermuda Goodwill Golf Tournament, P.O.
-Box WK 127, Warwick WK BX, Bermuda (tel.
-441/295-4640; www.bermudagoodwill.org).
-Early December.
+For more information visit www.bermudagoodwillgolf.com

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.